 You'll spot the crowds around Mid Vail (especially during spring break) and the Two Elk Lodge.
 The Back Bowls and Blue Sky Basin are a big draw on powder days.
-There tends to be a rush between 9:30 am and 11:00 am as the ski and snowboard school classes take to the mountain.
-However, with the massive amount of area available and with a little effort and exploration, you should be able to find less heavily trafficked areas.
-With all the acreage, and the variety of terrain, you could explore for a week and still find new trails off the beaten path!
+There also tends to be a rush between 9:30 am and 11:00 am as the ski and snowboard school classes take to the mountain.
+The long runs above Lionshead including Bwana, Born Free and Simba are a good place to start if you're after less trafficked areas.
+However, with all the acreage, and the variety of terrain, you could explore for a week and still find new trails off the beaten path!

 Another great way to find out where to go is to take a free two-hour mountain tour.
 They leave at 10:30 am from the Game Creek Desk near the top of the Eagle Bahn Gondola (#19) and from Mid Vail Ski School Desk at the top of Gondola One (#1).
 They start on time and you’ll need to sign a liability waiver, so it’s a good idea to get to one of these spots by 10:15 am.

 For the young at heart older skier and riders, there’s a weekly “60+Ski With Us” tour every Monday.
 It’s open to the first 30 advanced intermediates age 60 and over to sign up.
 Meet up at 9:15 am at Gondy’s Pizza in Eagle’s Nest.
 The tour goes all day long with a stop at one of Vail’s many on-mountain eateries.